w3c/trace-context/trace_state/HTTP_HEADER_FORMAT.md

 ## Name format

 Url encoded string.
-Spaces MUST be trimmed from beginning and the end of the name.
-Names are case sensitive.
-Vendor libraries encouraged to use namespaced names of the properties to avoid conflicts.
+Spaces are allows before and after the name.
+Header with the trimmed name and with spaces before and after name MUST be considered identical.

 Names `id`, `span-id`, `trace-id`, `sampled` are reserved.
 These properties are defined in `Trace-Parent` header.

 ## Value format

-All spaces MUST be trimmed from the beginning and the end of the value.
-Value ends with the special character `;`, separator `,` or end of string.
+Value starts after equal sign and ends with the special character `;`, separator `,` or end of string.
 Value represents a url encoded string and case sensitive.
+Spaces are allowed in the beginning and the end of the value.
+Value with spaces before and after MUST be considered identical to the trimmed value.

 ## Properties

-Since name value pairs are well-known for vendor's library - it is not recommended to use properties for `Trace-Parent` key value pairs.
-Vendor-specific library would typically know how to parse and interpret the value for every name.

 Properties are expected to be in a format of keys & key-value pairs `;` delimited list `;k1=v1;k2;k3=v3`.
-All unknown property names and name-value pairs MUST be preserved.
+Some properties may be known to the library or platform processing the header.
+Such properties may effect how library or platform processes corresponding name-value pair.
+Properties unknown to the library or platform MUST be preserved if name and/or value wasn't modified by the library or platform.

+Spaces are allowed between properties and before and after equal sign.
+Properties with spaces MUST be considered identical to properties with all spaces trimmed.

 # Examples of HTTP headers